Dambakola Patuna Temple (දඹකොළ පටුන)

 Loading...

-The temple Samudda-panasala ( Jambukola Viharaya) was built commemorating the arrival of the Bo sapling by King Devanampriya Tissa (250-210 BC).
-Later, the same king planted one of the first eight shoots of the Sri Maha Bodhi, on the same place where he kept the original tree before brining it to Anuradhapura.
+The temple Samudda-panasala ( Jambukola Viharaya) was built to commemorate the arrival of the Bo sapling by King Devanampriya Tissa (250-210 BCE).
+Later, the same king planted one of the first eight shoots of the Sri Maha Bodhi, in the same place where he kept the original tree before carrying it to Anuradhapura.
 King Vijayabahu I (1070-1110) has restored this site.
 The remains of the vihara, such as the Buddha footprint stone and Vatadage seen up to recent times no longer exist there.

-This port gradually faded in importance while port Mahathiththa/ Mahathota/ Mantota (now Mantai) located at the mouth of Malvatu oya developed as a key intersection of sea-routes and the Dambakola Patuna Viharaya was lost in time.
-The Great Chronicle of Sri Lanka, the Mahavamsa and Samanthapaasasdika mention pilgrims coming from “Yonaka” country to Jambukola to worship the Jambukola Viharaya in the ancient times.
+This port gradually faded in importance while port Mahathiththa/ Mahathota/ Mantota (now Mantai) located at the mouth of Malvatu oya developed as a key intersection of sea routes and the Dambakola Patuna Viharaya was lost in time.
+The Great Chronicle of Sri Lanka, the Mahavamsa and Samanthapaasasdika mention pilgrims coming from “Yonaka” country to Jambukola to worship the Jambukola Viharaya in ancient times.

 Also See